My Dog Has Diarrhea But Acts Fine - What Do I Do?

 Generally a dog should defecate as many times per day as they feed.
-Their stool should be solid, but soft and should be some variation of brown.
+Their stool should be solid, but soft and some variation of brown.
 Black, yellow and red stools are a sign something is wrong, although what the dog has eaten will play some part.
-If your dog has two loose stools in a row, then you should start to be concerned.
+If your dog has two loose stools continuously, then you should start to be concerned.

-If the diarrhea does not stop after 24 hours of the first instance, then you should start to consider taking your dog to the vet.
+If the diarrhea does not stop after 24 hours, you should consider taking your dog to the vet.
 It is very important to look at any other symptoms they may exhibit.
 If the problem is a bacterial or viral infection, then symptoms can worsen rapidly.
-This is especially the case with something like parvovirus.
-However, with an infection like this, the dog will not be otherwise fine.
+This is especially the case with infections such as parvovirus.
+In these cases the dog will not be otherwise fine.
 You will see that the dog becomes lethargic, loses all appetite and they will likely vomit also.
 Immediate veterinary medical attention is necessary.

 - Irritable bowel syndrome